awsdocs/aws-cloud9-user-guide/doc_source/sample-lamp.md

 aws ec2 delete-network-acl-entry --network-acl-id $MY_NETWORK_ACL_ID --ingress --rule-number 10100 # Delete the existing inbound rule from the network ACL to block all IPv6-based traffic over port 80.
 Advanced users: if you originally created this rule with a different number, change this suggested rule number to match.
 ```

 If you are done using this environment, you should delete it to prevent ongoing charges to your AWS account\.
-For instructions, see [Deleting an Environment in AWS Cloud9](delete-environment.md)\.
+For instructions, see [Deleting an environment in AWS Cloud9](delete-environment.md)\.